Will You Be a Good Singer? The Answer May Surprise You

 I still remember that glow on his face when it happened.

 Beginning years are the hardest.
+Focus on building a solid foundation in vocal technique.
+Learn to control your voice so that you can sing with confidence.
 Hang in there and you’ll pull through.

 I believe in you.